Reading Comprehension

 Simply put, it’s hard for kids struggling with auditory memory to fill in gaps of words, to know what the missing parts of partially heard information is.

 This auditory skill also directly affects meaning while reading.
 This is the ability to go from parts to whole.
 For example, while reading, if you come across the word “dinos…”, you should be able to fill in the gaps and determine the word is dinosaur.
-Of course, the ending of the word isn’t the only place where our brains have to fill in these gaps.
-The gaps can be in the middle or beginning of words and sound units as well.

 In order to read, your eyes must glide across the page as you register symbols (letters).
 From there, you interpret these symbols, giving meaning to them.